 CBC TV recently did a piece about two Deaf photographers.
 These photographers, along with a few other Deaf photographers, have been struggling to secure funds to cover the cost for interpreter services so they could continue their study of photography.
 CTV came to film at a Town Hall the day the funding issue was raised and is planning a followup piece on the Deaf photographers.
 Both networks are hungry for more stories from the Deaf world.

-We are currently looking to secure funds for interpreting service for the Deaf photographers to allow them to continue their studies at PrairieView School of Photography.
+We are currently looking to secure funds for interpreting services for the Deaf photographers to allow them to continue their studies at PrairieView School of Photography.

 Although this was a step in the right direction, we are now faced with the daunting task of starting over with our search for funds to continue with our studies, the same opportunity so easily offered to any other individual in Manitoba.
 Where does that leave our skill development?
 And where does that leave the knowledge we just attained?
 How can we continue to develop our skills if we are not allowed to continue our studies or put them on hold indefinitely?
 The goal of our group is to have access to the remaining 16 courses at PrairieView to complete the program.

 Deaf artists share our artistic experiences, work and knowledge easily with each other as ASL is our shared language.
 This is not the case when we are interacting in a non-deaf world without ASL.
 Because of this, an interpreter is an essential part of our lives, offering us access to the world around us.
 When an interpreter is unavailable to a Deaf individual in educational situations like an art class, access is simply not there.
 Without this basic human right to communication, a Deaf person is not given the same opportunity to develop skills as non-Deaf people.
 How can a Deaf individual learn anything new when they have no access to the knowledge being offered them?